 A religious or secular service can take place before or after the cremation.
 If you choose to have your loved one’s body present, it is still considered a funeral service.
 Conversely, if you choose to have the cremation take place first, and then opt for a formal service, it would be considered a memorial service.
 No matter what you decide, there are plenty of options to help make your choices easier from participating in the traditions, ceremonies or rituals of a funeral service.

 Families select cremation for many reasons.
 Simplicity, environmental concerns, and flexibility in ceremony planning add to its increasing selection.
 Some choose cremation for economic reasons.

 Beinhauer has generations of experience in cremation services.
 The Beinhauer Family built Pittsburgh’s first crematory in 1921.
-Still in operation today, it is the second oldest continuously operating crematory in the United States.
+As a result, we are the second oldest continuously operating cremation services provider in the United States.

 The Funeral Service and Cremation

 As with the option of burial, cremation can occur after a traditional funeral celebrating the life of the deceased where the casket is present at one’s place of worship or a funeral chapel.

 Often times, the only difference between a funeral celebration followed by a burial and one followed by cremation, is that the body is taken to the crematory after the services instead of the cemetery.

 The Memorial Service and Cremation